RedHatInsights/catalog-api/README.md

 Follow the instructions in [README.md](https://github.com/RedHatInsights/insights-proxy/blob/master/README.md)

-In the service-portal repository the dev_configs directory contains 2 Java script files which can be used with insights proxy to route the service portal requests to your dev machine
+In the service-portal repository the dev_configs directory contains 2 Javascript files which can be used with insights proxy to route the service portal requests to your dev machine

 1. service-portal_linux.js